JvH151291/test01/intro_tech_tools.md

 3. Write an sql script that initializes a new table called `<your eth-abbr>_message` containing only one column `message` and populate it with one secret message.
 4. Commit the newly created script and add a meaningful commit message.
 5. Try to implement the Python package repository structure as in `PuvIntro` or follow this [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-6. Write a function that queries the newly created table (with `psycopg`) and prints a message stored in the message table.
+6. Write a function that queries the newly created table (with `psycopg2`) and prints a message stored in the message table.
 7. Commit your awesome package
 8. Initilaize an new gitlab repository (hint: just navigate to *Create new project* https://gitlab.ethz.ch/projects/new and copy paste the code that pops up when you click *Show command* - you can paste the command into your terminal and execute it).
 9. Share your code with the message recipient.